Test Data Management Process. Aka The “Test Data Lifecycle”

 For example Personally Identifiable Information (PII).

-A well-defined data masking process will help to meet data compliance and data security requirements while maintaining the data's integrity.
+A well-defined data masking process will help to meet data compliance and data security requirements while maintaining the data’s integrity through Deterministic data masking.

 Tip: A primary benefit of extracted & masked production data is it will deliver “realistic test data”.
 And potentially simplify test data preparation.